Expressions Of Gratitude, June 2020

 Covid-19: Week 8 of Food Distributions, May 8, 2020

 At Parkville High School, 45 cars had already lined up by 10am for the distribution beginning at 11:00a.m (see photo below).
-At our food distributions at Parkville High School and Owings Mills High School, we distributed over $21,000 in food and essential household items – in food, the equivalent of 6,389 meals to 1900-2000 people.
+At our food distributions at Parkville High School and Owings Mills High School, we distributed almost $20,000 in food and essential household items – in food, the equivalent of over 4,538 meals.
 A total of 359 cars came through both sites in a little over two hours.

 Since schools closed on March 13, the Network has mailed or distributed over $40,000 in grocery gift cards to students/families in great need as identified by school staff.